daihz/MSRMNNet/README.md

-# MSRMNNet
+# MSSCNet
-This repository contains the code related to our paper "**Microseismic Signal Recognition Based on Multimodal Input and Neural Networks**".
+This repository contains the code related to our paper "**Classification of Natural and Non-natural Earthquakes Based on Multimodal Deep Learning**".
 The repository contains three Python scripts and one model weight file.
 - train.py – code for training the model.
 - load_model.py – code for loading the trained model.pth weights.